wizardofzos/pyracf/docs/Methods.rst

 Instead, you can use a “select anything” generator, enclose all selections in parentheses, and ensure that this tuple only acts on ``axis=0`` by adding a comma at the end.
-This is how you would find all permits to ID(*) in general resource profiles:
+This is how you would find all permits to ID(\*) in general resource profiles:

 ::

    r.generalAccess.loc[(slice(None),slice(None),'*'),]

-This is exactly what ``.gfilter('**','**','*')`` would do, but more like a RACF person thinks.
+This is exactly what ``.find('**','**','*')`` would do, but more like a RACF person thinks.

+Note:

-Note: - .loc uses square brackets to specify the index value(s). - if a table has more than one index field, you may specify one or several, as long as they are in the right order. - if a table has more than one index field and you use the double brackets method, specify the index values as a tuple.
+ * .loc uses square brackets to specify the index value(s).

+ * if a table has more than one index field, you may specify one or several, as long as they are in the right order.

+ * if a table has more than one index field and you use the double brackets method, specify the index values as a tuple.

 .loc[*bit array*]
 ^^^^^^^^^^^^^^^^^^